 Integration with Cloudflare

-You can use Cloudflare to host cache of your WordPress web pages from different locations.
+You can use Cloudflare to host the cache of your WordPress web pages from different locations.
 This will improve latency time for your visitors and as a result, your page will load faster than before.
-You can read how you can use best Cloudflare setting for WordPress to improve its performance.
+You can read how you can use the best Cloudflare setting for WordPress to improve its performance.

 Also, if you are a serious blogger, you might need a reliable web hosting for your online success.
 Here I have listed some of the fastest web hosting for the year 2018 that you should definitely try.